-- CPU load from processor time - performance counter.
+- CPU load from processor time - performance counter

-- The number of times we have gained the lock access.
+- The number of times we have gained the lock access

-- The time span between synchronization primitive enter and synchronization primitive exit.
+- The time span between synchronization primitive enter and synchronization primitive exit

 The CPU load requires one time per the second measurement from performance counter.
 The access counter is easy.
 The time span is the problematic one.
 Without special hardware, we have no direct means to gain precise time measurement of short intervals below milliseconds, a time source that has to work reliably for single threaded and multi-threaded scenarios without affecting the measurement and with microsecond uncertainty.
 Calling the system to get time is not free of charge.
 Obviously, systems we are working with are not made for precise real-time measurements.

 We have to abandon hope, that we can measure time span for each access directly.
-To gain access to sub-millisecond time span precision we have to adapt and measure a large number of accesses for about ten seconds and then divide the time.
+To gain access to sub-millisecond time span precision, we have to adapt and measure a large number of accesses for about ten seconds and then divide the time.
 Can we gain precise time span measurement?
 Yes.
-With large enough number of accesses, we can measure these time spans precisely and we can neglect some irregularities caused by the operating systems threading if we use the median instead simple average value.
+With large enough number of accesses, we can measure these time spans precisely and we can neglect some irregularities caused by the operating systems threading if we use the median instead of simple average value.
 Of course, there are some limitations, I will address these with SpinLock.

 The time span computed from these measurements is describing median Throughput Period for the given computational complexity of the locked code protected by given synchronization primitive.
 The median Throughput Period is effectively describing median time span necessary to gain lock access, execute code in the locked area and exit the lock.
-Measured for n-thread and the given computational complexity of the locked code we can gain information how much work and how often we can push the work through given synchronization primitive under specific configuration.
+Measured for n-thread and the given computational complexity of the locked code, we can gain information how much work and how often we can push the work through given synchronization primitive under specific configuration.

 The Unified Concurrency framework is currently capable to unify locking types of synchronization primitives.
-The interesting part is, that the ultimate goal of these types of synchronization primitives is to mimic sequential execution, single-threaded execution.
+The interesting part is that the ultimate goal of these types of synchronization primitives is to mimic sequential execution, single-threaded execution.
 We can use sequential single-threaded execution measurement to describe ideal synchronization primitive and create the basis for comparison.

-Let's assume, that the ideal linear speedup for sequential single-threaded cases is one.
+Let's assume that the ideal linear speedup for sequential single-threaded cases is one.
 For n-cores CPU running n-threads contending ideal synchronization primitive, we can assume, that the speedup would be 1/n.
 The real synchronization primitives will be way worse than 1/n, they have to lose some time on communication and coordination of threads and data over CPU/cache/memory busses.